yuja/jj/docs/bookmarks.md

 interacting with Git repositories containing branches.
 To this end, one-letter shortcuts have been implemented, both for the `jj bookmark` command itself through an alias (as `jj b`), and for its subcommands.
-For example, `jj bookmark create BOOKMARK-NAME` can be abbreviated as `jj b c BOOKMARK-NAME`.
+For example, `jj bookmark create BOOKMARK-NAME -r@` can be abbreviated as `jj b c BOOKMARK-NAME -r@`.

 [colocated-repos]: git-compatibility.md#co-located-jujutsugit-repos
 [design]: design/tracking-branches.md